ndsims/TeXHelp/README.md

 # Installing

-Download and unzip [Zip File](TeXHelp.zip) and drag it to your Applications folder.
+Download and unzip [TeXHelp.zip](TeXHelp.zip) and drag it to your Applications folder.

 Alternatively, compile from source using XCode